Death of Sean Cunningham: Inquest

-A pre-inquest hearing was held in August 2013, where the coroner heard that Flight Lieutenant Kirsty Stewart, a fellow pilot on the Red Arrows, had a related incident at RAF Valley where her seat straps had passed through the ejection handle and dislodged the SFH, putting her at risk.
+A pre-inquest hearing was held in August 2013, where the coroner heard that Flight Lieutenant Kirsty Stewart, a fellow pilot on the Red Arrows, had a related incident working as an instructor at RAF Valley.
+After landing following a training flight, Stewart noticed she had failed to fully insert the safety pin of her ejection seat firing handle leaving her at risk of accidental ejection.
+Stewart said the firing handle had accidentally been moved to the wrong position during flight by her seat straps, and that she believed the handle being in the wrong position prevented full insertion of the safety pin.
 The inquest was heard at Lincoln Cathedral Centre in January 2014.
 This had been delayed due to Lincolnshire Police conducting their own criminal investigation in the incident and passing the case file to the Crown Prosecution service (CPS) who decided that no-one would be prosecuted as there was insufficient evidence to suggest anyone had breached their duty of care.

 The inquest heard about the incident and the events leading up to it, including how Cunningham had taken Night Nurse, a brand of cold relief, as an oral suspension the night before and how moments before crewing-in, he accepted a 49-second call on his mobile phone from an estate agent about a house sale.
 Two medical officers submitted testimony that disagreed with each other about the effect of Night Nurse on Cunningham's alert state.
 One stated that Night Nurse contains promethazine, which can cause "drowsiness, poor vision, loss of concentration and cognitive impairment".
 The other stated that it was "highly unlikely" that the dose taken would have had any effect the following day.

 Before crewing-in, Cunningham and some of the other aircrew were waiting for the engineering paperwork to be completed and it was stated that Cunningham appeared "in good spirits", and that he was "buzzing with excitement at flying to RAF Valley and an overnight stay with four friends".

 The inquest also heard how a squadron leader who had returned to the Red Arrows after being away for four years was surprised by the lack of engineers for the squadron, the operational tempo (especially given the age of the aircraft) and the relative inexperience of the engineers, some of whom were on their first tour.
 There had also been pressure on the pilots to perform at a greater number of events.
 For the 2012 season, the number of hours flown had been dropped from 3,000 to 2,500.